MichaelJanTangalin/MichaelJanTangalin/README.md

 <h3 align="center">
-   Aspiring IT Student at New Era University, Quezon City, Philippines
+   IT Student at New Era University, Quezon City, Philippines
 </h3>

 <br>